neha-duggirala/neha-duggirala/README.md

-    💻 I work for Cardlytics as a Data Science Analyst 🌱 I’m currently learning NLP
+    💻 I work for Shell as an MLE
+    🌱 I’m currently learning NLP
     👯 I’m looking to collaborate for project on NLP
     💬 Ask me about anything, I'm happy to help!